Non-Abelian Fibonacci quantum Hall states in 4-layer rhombohedral stacked graphene: Conclusion

 We would like to thank Long Ju, Patrick Ledwith, Andrea Young, Yuan-Bo Zhang, and Jun Zhu for very helpful discussions and comments.
 X.-G.W was partially supported by NSF grant DMR-2022428 and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651446, XGW).
+AT was supported by NSF Graduate Research Fellowship grant number 2141064.